-As we mark the 80th anniversary of the establishment of the Federal Deposit Insurance Corporation (FDIC), I am pleased to present the FDIC’s 2013 Annual Performance Plan that outlines our goals and priorities for the year.
+I am pleased to present the Federal Deposit Insurance Corporation’s 2014 Annual Performance Plan that outlines our goals and priorities for the year.

-In addition, we will continue to focus on the important work remaining from the financial crisis.
-Although the number of problem institutions has declined substantially from its peak in early 2011, it remains high by historical standards, and those institutions still require elevated supervisory attention.
-Similarly, although the number of insured institution failures has fallen considerably from the peak of 157 failures in 2010, we still have substantial residual work to complete in managing almost 500 active receiverships that are associated with the failures that occurred from 2008 through 2012.
-In 2013, we will devote substantial resources to both of these priorities.
+In addition, important work continues in the aftermath of the financial crisis.
+The number of problem institutions has declined substantially from a peak of 888 in 2011, but remains high, about 500 at year-end, by historical standards.
+These institutions still require elevated supervisory attention.
+Similarly, while the number of insured institution failures has fallen considerably from the a high of 157 failures in 2010, we still have substantial residual work to complete in managing nearly 500 active receiverships that are associated with the failures that occurred from 2008 through 2013.
+In 2014, we will devote substantial resources to both of these priorities.

-Both the U.S. economy and the banking industry have experienced a gradual but steady recovery from the financial crisis.
-Capital levels, liquidity, asset quality, and earnings for insured institutions have all improved, but significant challenges and potential risks remain.
-Although the underlying trends are positive, the FDIC will remain vigilant and will be prepared to address any unexpected problems that may arise.
+The U.S. economy and the banking industry are gradually recovering from the financial crisis.
+Capital levels, liquidity, asset quality, and earnings for insured institutions have all improved.
+Although the underlying trends are positive, the FDIC will remain vigilant and is prepared to address any unexpected problems that may arise.

-In its 80-year history, the FDIC has promoted stability and public confidence in the banking system by carrying out its responsibilities for deposit insurance, bank resolution, and bank supervision.
-The FDIC will continue in 2013 to fulfill that important mission.
+In our 81-year history, the FDIC has promoted stability and public confidence in the banking system by carrying out its responsibilities for deposit insurance, bank resolution, and bank supervision.
+The FDIC will continue in 2014 to fulfill this important mission.

 Martin J. Gruenberg